OneKeyHQ/firmware/docs/core/emulator/index.md

 ### Storage and Profiles

-Internal Trezor's storage is emulated and stored in the `/var/tmp/trezor.flash` file by default.
+Internal Onekey's storage is emulated and stored in the `/var/tmp/trezor.flash` file by default.
 Deleting this file is similar to calling _wipe device_.
 You can also find `/var/tmp/trezor.sdcard` for SD card.